jb74cc/rshiny_dashboard_project/README.md

 project.
 Though we had our individual roles, we regularly presented what we had each achieved and our next steps were decided upon in group discussions.
 Combining the individual analyses into the dashboard so that it had a uniform aesthetic and an outline for our presentation was also decided upon as a group.
+Group meetings were attended by all and Trello was updated regularly with how everyone was getting on/ our to do list.

 ___